 The CD was well received by fans and critics and is currently represented through the Play Network, helping put Blackheart Honeymoon into the ear holes of shoppers at the Gap, Nordstrom's and Starbucks around the country.

-Then, half the band quit.
+Then, half the band quit to do other stuff.

-BHH returned to the Kill Room last February to record twelve new tracks for their debut full-length, “Mountains Speak” (street date: 6/2/15), with producer, Ben Jenkins (Hobosexual, Walking Papers, Young Evils).
+BHH returned to Kill Room Studios last February to record twelve new tracks for their debut full-length, “Mountains Speak” (street date: 8/7/15), with producer, Ben Jenkins (Hobosexual, Walking Papers, Young Evils).
 Followed by a session at Bear Creek to make a single for Lost Hymn Recordings with Jerry Streeter (Lumineers, Brandi Carlile).
 Their studio chops are getting as tight as their live show, a sweeter spectacle you will seldom witness!

 Ian Prebo - Vocals/Acoustic Guitar